Lab 4: Data Wrangling I

 Insert new code chunk:

-• Mac: CTRL + OPTION + i
+• Mac: CMD + OPTION + i

-• Windows: CTRL + OPTION + i
+• Windows: CTRL + ALT + i

-Render my Quarto document
+Render my Quarto document:

 • Mac: CMD + SHIFT + k